Dr. Ryan Stewart, DO

 Frequently Asked Questions

 How much weight loss is needed to improve incontinence?
-Research shows that losing just 5-10% of body weight can reduce stress incontinence episodes by up to 50% or more, and overall incontinence by roughly 40-50%.
-For a 200-pound woman, that's just 10-20 pounds — a realistic and achievable goal.
+Losing 5-10% of body weight can reduce stress incontinence episodes by about half, and overall incontinence episodes by roughly 47%.
+For a 200-pound woman, that is just 10-20 pounds.

 Should I lose weight before considering surgery for incontinence?
-Weight optimization can improve surgical outcomes.
-Your doctor may recommend working on weight management alongside other treatments, but it shouldn't delay your evaluation or other appropriate treatments.
+No. Weight management can improve surgical outcomes, but it should not delay your evaluation or other treatments.
+We can work on weight alongside other options at the same time.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy